 - Coronavirus hotline: If you are concerned, call the coronavirus hotline 1800 675 398 (24 Hours).

 - Interpreting service: If you need an interpreter, call TIS National on 131 450.

-- Translated resources: the Department of Health and Human Services website has a variety of COVID-19 translated information for people from culturally and linguistically diverse backgrounds.
+- Translated resources: the Department of Health and Human Services website has a variety of COVID-19 translated information.

 - SBS News: News and information about COVID-19 is available in 63 languages.